 Dancing Memory

 To dance memory, during festivals and carnivals, is to reclaim spaces scarred by violence and terror and transform them into places where life is affirmed.
 Memory, like dance, is never static: it is movement, an energy capable of opening breaches in silence and making marginalised stories perceptible and audible.
-Carnival and festivity, like memory itself, are renewed each time they are enacted, inviting the participation of all as acts of liberation and re appropriation of space.
+Carnival and festivity, like memory itself, are renewed each time they are enacted, inviting the participation of all as acts of liberation and reappropriation of space.

-Warmikuna is a Quechua word that means womean.
+Warmikuna is a Quechua word that means women.
 Women's voices are the central axis of this project that addresses memory and peace construction through songs, poems, embroidery, and the creation of a virtual exhibition that documents the work of the Asociación Nacional de Familiares de Secuestrados Detenidos y Desaparecidos del Perú (ANFASEP).
 The work methodology was guided by principles of Ñañaykunawan –with my sisters– and Sunqumanta Ayllupaq –from inside to the community.

 Singing to tell